 Football Accrued Season

-Determining An Accrued Season
+Determining An Accrued Season in the NFL

 A player with three accrued seasons is a restricted free agent.
 A restricted free agent can talk to other teams about signing with them, but the old team will be involved to some degree and may prevent the free agent from signing with one of those other teams.
 Finally, a player that has four accrued seasons or more is an unrestricted free agent.
-This player is allowed to sign with any team in the league that will take him with nothing owed to the team losing the free agent.
+This player is allowed to sign with any team in the league that will take them with nothing owed to the team losing the free agent.